Seth Hammett: Academic and business career

 Hammett was born in Andalusia, Alabama and graduated from Straughn High School in 1964.
 That same year, he entered Auburn University where he obtained undergraduate and Masters of Business Administration degrees.
 Between earning his undergraduate and business degrees, Hammett served as a pilot in the United States Air Force.
 As a second lieutenant in 1969, he earned his air force pilot wings at Laredo Air Force Base, Texas.
 In 1971, he returned to Andalusia as an economics lecturer at Lurleen B. Wallace Community College, which had opened in 1969.
 He was made dean of the college's business school in 1974.

 In 1973, Hammett was selected as president of the Covington County Chamber of Commerce.
 In 1983 he founded First National Bank of Andalusia (now Wells Fargo).
 He has since served in numerous business and community positions, most notably returning to Lurleen B. Wallace Community College as its president from 1991 to 2002.
 In 2002, Hammett was appointed vice president of business development for SouthTrust Bank.
 In 2004, he was appointed director of economic development for the Alabama Electric Cooperative.
 Since 2014, Hammett has served as vice president of business development for PowerSouth Energy Cooperative and chairman of the Energy Institute of Alabama.

 Family

 Hammett continues to reside in Andalusia, Alabama with his wife, Nancy, where they are members of the First United Methodist Church of Andalusia.
 They have two children and two grandchildren.
+He is the second cousin of Matthew Hammett, also a member of the house for the 92nd district.